V07 · Stream 07 · Channel 6

 What the next adopter wave will resolve.

-1. Does the SpaceX S-1 include the reported governance package?
+1. How does the SEC review process treat the SpaceX S-1 governance package?

 2. Do federal courts apply AT&T Mobility v.
 Concepcion jurisprudence to public-company mandatory arbitration?